Sunil Kumar Choudhary

 Captain Sunil Kumar Choudhary (1980–2008) was an officer in the Gorkha regiment of the Indian Army and belonged to the 7/11 Gorkha Rifles.
-Choudhary served for three years and was awarded with Kirti Chakra (posthumous) and Sena Medals.
+Choudhary served for three years and was awarded with Kirti Chakra (posthumous) and Sena Medal.

 Early life and education

 Sunil Kumar Choudhary was born on 22 June 1980 in Kathua district in the Indian state of Jammu and Kashmir.
 His father, P. L. Choudhary, also served in the Indian Army and held the rank of lieutenant colonel.
 Choudhary was educated in the Kendriya Vidyalaya until secondary education and then attained undergraduate degree from Garware College of Commerce in Pune.
 He then completed a Master of Business Administration course from Savitribai Phule Pune University (Pune), India before joining the Indian army.

 Army service

 While Choudhary was completing his MBA his younger brother, Ankur Chaudhary, was selected in National Defence Academy and was undergoing his training in Khadakwasla.
 In the training academy there was a statue of Captain Manoj Kumar Pandey, who was posthumously awarded India's highest military honor Param Vir Chakra.
 Pandey was also in the 11 Gorkha Rifles.
 Sunil Kumar Choudhary was inspired by Captain Manoj Kumar Pandey and dropped his MBA and joined the Indian Military Academy on 1 Jul 2003.
 After joining, he expressed a desire to be a part of 11 Gorkha Rifles.
 Upon passing out from the academy on 10 December 2004, Choudhary moved to Fort William, Kolkata and joined the Gorkha Rifles in February 2005.
 In May 2006, he was posted to Tinsukia district for counter-insurgency operations against the United Liberation Front of Assam (ULFA).

 Choudhary killed two commanders of ULFA.
 Due to his services in Assam, he was awarded the Sena Medal on 26 Jan 2008.